yammer/dropwizard-testing-integration/README.md

 and a result from the API package is returned.
 Finally, the service is stopped.

 The package provides three classes:
-- TestService - a utility class that creates a server that can be started and stopped.
+- TestServer - a utility class that creates a server that can be started and stopped.
 Additionally it can prepare files for test.
 - LifecycleService - a wrapper around the dropwizard service class which enables its lifecycle to be managed
-- LifecycleServerCommand - the substitute for the ServerCommand which enables lifcycle management
+- LifecycleServerCommand - the substitute for the ServerCommand which enables lifecycle management

 To use the utilities include the following dependency in your pom